deseven/iCanHazMusic/README.md

 # iCanHazMusic
 A music player for macOS 10.12 or higher.
-Currently in active development, early preview version can be downloaded on [the releases page](https://github.com/deseven/iCanHazMusic/releases).
+Currently in development, beta version can be downloaded on [the releases page](https://github.com/deseven/iCanHazMusic/releases).

 Main app:
 ![iCHM screenshot](https://d7.wtf/s/ichm.png)